 How does ebeam work?

-An electron beam uses accelerated electrons to affect material properties.
-These accelerated electrons are generated by first electrically heating a filament.
-The heated filament gives off electrons through a process called thermionic emission.
-The electrons are then accelerated by applying a voltage potential.
-This process takes place in vacuum; however, once the electrons are accelerated, they escape the vacuum by penetrating through a thin metal foil into atmospheric pressure.
-Finally, these accelerated electrons are ready to be used in production.
+This process takes place in vacuum, but once accelerated, the electrons escape the vacuum by penetrating through a thin metal foil into atmospheric pressure, ready for production.
 As material passes in front of the window/foil, accelerated electrons penetrate into the material and work their science!

 What can you do with ebeam?